kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/04 - Should fortune telling be a real job/witch.md

-A superset of fortune telling, which includes casting spells<!-- lol *there’s no way* -->,
+A superset of fortune telling, which includes casting spells<!-- lol *there’s no way* -->, banishing curses, etc.